4rtil/grappling-catalogue/README.md

 ## features

+1 As a grappler I am able to add title and description to ilustrate my techniques.
-- As a grappler I am able to add title, description, images and/or video to ilustrate my techniques.
+1.1 As a grappler I am able to add images to ilustrate my techniques.
+1.2 As a grappler I am able to add videos to ilustrate my techniques.
-- As a grappler I am able to tag my entries, so that I can narrow down my search to what I need.
+2 As a grappler I am able to tag my entries, so that I can narrow down my search to what I need.